bhctest123/soberlivingappcom-new/src/content/blog/the-absolute-best-updates-you-can-make-to-your-sober-living-home-in-2021-part-1.md

 ---
-title: "Sober Living App - The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 1)"
+title: 'The Absolute Best Updates you Can Make to Your Sober Living Home in 2021 (Part 1)'
 description: "Sober living homes went through dramatic changes in 2020 to survive the pandemic - but what about 2021?"
 date: 2021-02-15
 author: "Ben Weiss"